apace7/local_volume_database/docs/source/usage.rst

 .. code-block:: python

   import astropy.table as table
-  ## release page
+  ## release page, the version will need to be updated to the latest release
   dsph_all = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/v0.0.2/dwarf_all.csv')
   ## latest github
   dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')

-There is also a pdf document in release page summarizing the contents and properties of each combined table (`pdf summary file <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/lvdb_table.pdf>`_).
+There is also a pdf document in release page summarizing the contents and properties of each combined table (`pdf summary file <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/lvdb_table.pdf>`_ Note to verify that you are using the latest release here).

 Decription of tables
 --------------------

 The following are the available tables (in csv and fits file formats).
+The fits file format is limited to github releases while the csv is include both in the release and the main catalog.

 * **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc)
 * **dwarf_m31**: M31 dwarf galaxies
 * **dwarf_local_field**: dwarf galaxies outside of MW/M31 within the Local group to a distance of ~ 3 Mpc.
 This is an extension of galaxies from McConnachie 2012
-* **dwarf_all** : combination of dwarf_mw, dwarf_m31, dwarf_local_field
+* **dwarf_all** : combination of dwarf_mw, dwarf_m31, dwarf_local_field.
+Complete for known systems to ~ 3 Mpc.
 * **dwarf_local_field_distant**: dwarf galaxies with distance > 3 Mpc.
 The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
 This table is not complete.

-* **gc_ufsc**: Ambiguous or ultra-faint compact stellar systems. faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
+* **gc_halo**: New star cluster-like systems in the Galactic halo or ambiguous compact stellar systems.
+These are faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
 A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
-Many have are ambiguous classifications and are difficult to classify.
+Many have are ambiguous classifications (as in the classification for dwarf galaxy and star cluster is ambiguous) and are difficult to classify.
+This does include several new Globular Cluster (Laevens 1/Crater I and Sagittarius II).
 * **gc_disk**: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these systems might be open clusters, and some systems have not been confirmed
 * **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_ufsc table)
 * **gc_dwarf_hosted**: Globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius GCs which are in gc_harris.
 Incomplete table.

+ (Note that older versions had  small differences between dwarf galaxy and star cluster catalogs)

 There are two extra tables (data/pm_overview.csv and data/j_factor.csv).
 Both are collections of measurements (the other tables have one measurement per system).

-pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies)
+pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies and the goal is to be complete for literature measurements).

-j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace)
+j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace.
+This is not complete.).

 ..
 Decription of table contents
 .. ----------------------------